robingould/robingould/README.md

 ### About me:
 I have been passionate about Artificial Intelligence and Machine Learning since I was 14 using Racket and Octave reading “How to Design Programs” (the blue book).
 Implemented the Gradient Descent and PID control for a project model self-driving car and got a small taste of Greg Hendershotts’s “Fear of Macros”, although I didn’t get very far.
 At the time I was super excited about self-driving cars and comma.ai had just come out with their first kit.
 I ended up saving up to buy the Honda Civic model that was most compatible with the technology, but never ended up modding the car.
 It’s still currently the car I have and I’ll likely do the modifications after I have a job and can better afford it.

-- Currently I’m in my last semester of college at the University of Connecticut and looking for employment as a Full Stack Software Engineer, Data Analyst or Artificial Intelligence Engineer.
+- Currently I’m in my last semester of college at the University of Connecticut and looking for employment as a doing Machine Learning, Artificial Intelligence, or as a Full Stack Software Engineer.
-- I’m interested in modding thinkpads, music production and physics
+- I’m interested in modding thinkpads, music production and physics/materials science
 - Currently researching applications of quantum mechanics techniques with collision detection

 ### Get in touch: